Elizaongwz/DSA4264/technical-report.md

 Several potential biases may emerge from employing the three-step approach in calculating parallelism scores.

 ##### Bias 1: Bearing Similarity
 There could potentially be an overemphasis with directional consistency.
 The emphasis on bearing similarity may disadvantage routes that do not strictly align directionally with MRT lines due to road network constraints or urban layout.
-In dense urban areas or complex suburban layouts, road infrastructure often requires bus routes to take winding or indirect paths to serve neighborhoods, shopping centers, and other key destinations.
+In dense urban areas or complex suburban layouts, road infrastructure often requires bus routes to take winding or indirect paths to serve neighbourhoods, shopping centres, and other key destinations.
 These routes may still operate within the same transit corridor as an MRT line but appear less parallel because of necessary turns or adjustments to serve local demand.
 Routes that are more winding and take frequent turns to access residential or commercial areas receive lower scores, even if they effectively serve the same transit corridors as MRT lines.

 ##### Bias 2: Multi-Line Consistency
 Routes that facilitate transfers between MRT lines or provide crosstown connectivity may be over-scored, despite their essential role in improving network flexibility.
 Stations with high MRT line densities may appear to have high parallelism scores indicating parallelism to limited MRT lines yet serve broader connectivity needs.
 For instance, Outram Park MRT station serves as a connection between 3 different MRT lines: Thomson-East Coast Line, North-East Line and East-West Line.
-A bus that travels parallel to the East-West Line receives a higher parallelism score without taking into account stations such as Outram Park that can increase assesibility to other MRT lines, and should be scored lower.
+A bus that travels parallel to the East-West Line receives a higher parallelism score without taking into account stations such as Outram Park that can increase accessibility to other MRT lines, and should be scored lower.

 ##### Bias 3: Bus Stop Overlap
 Routes passing through high-traffic stops near MRT stations or central transit areas may receive inflated parallelism scores due to frequent stop overlap.
-This bias is particularly pronounced in densely populated urban centers, where high stop overlap can give an inaccurate representation of a route’s functional redundancy with MRT services; their parallelism score can be inflated depending on the length of the entire route.
+This bias is particularly pronounced in densely populated urban centres, where high stop overlap can give an inaccurate representation of a route’s functional redundancy with MRT services; their parallelism score can be inflated depending on the length of the entire route.
 Routes that are much shorter and go through multiple popular bus stops would be overscored yet primarily serve densely populated areas not covered by MRT, rather than assessing their unique transit contributions.
 This results in overvaluation of long-distance routes that partially overlap with MRT lines, even if a large segment of the route aligns and are parallel with MRT service areas.

 ##### Bias 4: Lack of Demand-Sensitive Scoring
 The current scoring process does not incorporate ridership data or information about actual passenger demand, which could lead to inflated parallelism scores for routes that follow MRT lines yet still experience high utilization by commuters.
-Without considering demand, the model may inadvertently overvalue routes that appear redundant on the basis of route alignment but, in practice, fulfill a distinct role in the transit network due to high passenger usage.
+Without considering demand, the model may inadvertently overvalue routes that appear redundant on the basis of route alignment but, in practice, fulfil a distinct role in the transit network due to high passenger usage.

 ### 4.3 Recommendations